scaleoutsean/eseries-perf-analyzer/README.md

 docker compose ps
 ```

-Now we have InfluxDB and utilities container running.
-Before we start EPA Collector, we should have a Database to be able to insert data to InfluxDB.
+Now we have InfluxDB and the `utils` container running.
+Before we start EPA Collector, we should have a database instance to be able to insert data to InfluxDB.

-We do that from the `utils` container.
+We create one from the `utils` container.

 ```bash
 # enter the container